samuelpowell/LibTOAST.jl/README.md

 ### Meshes and the FE subspace

-In TOAST++ the mesh and the underlying finite-element subspace are tightly coupled: the type of the finite-element is chosen during initialisation of the mesh.
-TOAST.jl only supports homogenous meshes of piecewise-linear triangular (2D) or tetrahedral (3D) meshes.
+In TOAST++ the mesh and the underlying finite-element subspace are tightly coupled: the type of the finite-element is chosen during initialisation of the mesh. libTOAST.jl only supports homogenous meshes of piecewise-linear triangular (2D) or tetrahedral (3D) meshes.
 Element-wise assembly is a planned feature.

 Meshes can be specified by supplying two parameters: